Valpolicella: Ripasso

-In the late 20th century, a new style of wine known as ripasso (meaning "repassed") emerged.
+In the late 20th century, a new style of wine known as ripasso (meaning 'repassed') emerged.
 With this technique, the pomace of leftover grape skins and seeds from the fermentation of recioto and Amarone are added to the batch of Valpolicella wines for a period of extended maceration.
 The additional food source for the remaining fermenting yeast helps boost the alcohol level and body of the wines while also leaching additional tannins, glycerine and some phenolic compounds that contribute to a wine's complexity, flavor and color.
 As the production of Amarone has increased in the 21st century, so too has the prevalence of ripasso style wines appearing in the wine market, with most Amarone producers also producing a ripasso as a type of "second wine".
-An alternative method is to use partially dried grapes, instead of leftover pomace, which contain less bitter tannins and even more phenolic compounds.T.
-Wernstrom "Valpolicella's Treasures - Modern yet distinctly Italian" The Wine News Accessed: 28 December 2009.
+An alternative method is to use partially dried grapes, instead of leftover pomace, which contain less bitter tannins and even more phenolic compounds.

 The first Valpolicella producer to commercially market a ripasso wine was Masi in the early 1980s.
 When the style first became popular in the late 20th century, it was rarely noted on the wine label.
 There was also debate about whether it was even permitted to be included under DOC regulations.
 If it was mentioned at all it was relegated to the back label wine description notes.
 Today the term ripasso is freely permitted to be used, with several examples on the wine market labeled as being made in the ripasso style.
 In late 2009, Ripasso della Valpolicella received its own DOC designation.